JDArmy/textwatermark-service/README.md

 ### Run uvicorn

-run `python src/textwatermark_service/run.py`
+Run `python src/textwatermark_service/run.py`

-or run

-`uvicorn textwatermark_service.main:app --port 8000 --reload`
+Or run `uvicorn textwatermark_service.main:app --port 8000 --reload`

+## Usage

+There are 2 steps for using textwatermark-service

+1. Create a worker when you want to watermark some text.
+2. Do the watermarking job with the worker you created.

 ## Use Swagger UI for testing